-For the past seven years, Dr. David Martin worked for St. David’s Healthcare in Round Rock and Georgetown, viewing Seton Healthcare Family from afar.
+For the past seven years, Dr. David Martin worked for St. David’s Healthcare in Round Rock and Georgetown, viewing Ascension Seton from afar.

-Over time, he came to admire Seton’s mission-driven, innovative culture.
+Over time, he came to admire Ascension Seton’s mission-driven, innovative culture.

 Martin brings with him a passion for patient safety and a history of accomplishment.
 As a St. David’s leader, he spearheaded a quality initiative leading to a sustained, top 10 percent national rating in core measures over three years.

 He also oversaw a hospital acquired conditions (HACs) improvement process resulting in significant decreases in HACs that involved developing quality and safety matrices based on regional and national benchmarks, medical and hospital staff education and designing systems to support successful compliance and continual auditing.

 “I have a passion for patient safety,” Martin said.
 “It is something health care in general has to improve upon.
 We need a culture where hospital staff members feel they can safely bring up safety issues at any time to anyone.”

 During his tenure there, St. David’s Round Rock was designated by the Joint Commission as a Top Performer on Key Quality Issues over the past three years.
 It also was named a Thomson Reuters 100 Top Hospital in 2012 based on objective quality data.

 Martin and his wife, Cynthia, have five children and he enjoys running, golf and reading books on various subjects.
 Before earning his master’s degree in Healthcare Administration from Trinity University in San Antonio, he earned his doctorate of medicine at the Uniformed Services University of the Health Sciences in Bethesda, Md., and his bachelor of science degree at the U.S. Military Academy at West Point, N.Y.